-"There's been some sleepless nights," Cashman said.
-"We need to obviously get on that winning track and get our numbers where they belong in that win column, and become relevant again, because right now, we have not been the relevant powerhouse in the American League.
-We've been everything but."
+"I don't have an answer for why we are where we're at today, but we don't intend to be here," Cashman said.
+"The results have just failed so far and we need to obviously get on that winning track.
+Get our numbers where they belong in that win column and become relevant again, because right now, we have not been the relevant powerhouse in the American League.
+We’ve been everything but that."